tvondra/pg-stress-tests/README.md

    opclasses), and verifies that the query results are correct by comparing the results to seqscan.
 Also occasionally summarizes part of the table / whole table, does inserts etc.

+* `skip-scan` - Tests for evaluation of the skip scan patch.